Delivery: A mix of daytime, evening and online courses.

 The Addiction Counseling program is designed for career opportunities in entry-level positions in the field of chemical dependency counseling.
 You will be prepared for the written examination, which is required for state licensure.
-As of July 1, 2008 an individual must hold a bachelor’s degree in order to become a licensed addictions counselor.
-After completing Century’s Associate in Science degree in Addiction Counseling, you can apply for a temporary permit to practice alcohol and drug counseling while working under direct supervision of a licensed counselor and enroll in course work to complete a bachelor’s degree for a maximum of five years.
-An alcohol and drug counselor technician (a non-licensed position) may perform: screening to determine appropriateness and eligibility for program; intake interviews; orientation describing the general nature and goals of the program, rules, services, treatment cost and client rights.
+As of July 1, 2008, an individual must hold a bachelor’s degree in order to become a licensed addiction counselor.
+After completing Century’s Associate in Science degree in Addiction Counseling, you can apply for a temporary permit to practice alcohol and drug counseling while working under the direct supervision of a licensed counselor and enroll in coursework to complete a bachelor’s degree for a maximum of five years.
+An alcohol and drug counselor technician (a non-licensed position) may perform screening to determine appropriateness and eligibility for the program; intake interviews; orientation describing the general nature and goals of the program, rules, services, treatment cost, and client rights.

 - Make a difference in someone’s life by applying effective counseling techniques in a variety of community service roles

 - Work alongside human service professionals to examine the effects of substance-related disorders in our society